The Biggest Bully

-You may have seen the video on TV back in 2012.
+You may have seen the video on TV a few years ago.
 Several students at a middle school in Washington State harassed and bullied a student while the teacher watched.

 For approximately fifteen minutes, students dragged the boy around the classroom by his arms and feet, they stuffed him under desks, pulled off his socks to mark-up his feet, and stuffed a sock in his mouth.
 You can easily find cell phone video of the incident on the internet.
 Be advised, the video may be upsetting.
 Classroom Bullies

 In a letter to the school district attorney regarding the incident, the teacher said,

 “…a few other boys began wrestling and horse playing with one another.”

 He went on to say,